 Royal University Hospital Foundation Research Grant

-A healthy amount (maximum $25,000) for a pilot project, proposed research must be clinically relevant and ultimately benefit patients who for the most part are treated at RUH.
+Maximum $25,000 for a pilot project.
+Proposed research must be clinically relevant and ultimately benefit patients who for the most part are treated at RUH.

 Saskatchewan Health Research Foundation (SHRF)

-As the provincial health research funding agency SHRF offers funding for New Investigators, research group development, fellowships, workshops and conferences, and research chairs.
-Typically deadlines occur in March and October each year; the annual Awards Guide is issued in December and available online from the SHRF homepage.
-Print copies of the Awards Guide are available on request from SHRF; contact the Funding Programs Manager (email@example.com).
+As the provincial health research funding agency, SHRF offers funding for New Investigators, research group development, fellowships, workshops and conferences and research chairs.
+Typically deadlines occur in March and October each year and the annual Awards Guide is issued in December and available online from SHRF.
+Print copies of the Awards Guide are available on request from SHRF; contact the Funding Programs Manager.

 Offers small grants to fund nursing education and nursing practice research.

 Social Sciences and Humanities Research Council (SSHRC)